 The crossed-magnetic-field effect on the demagnetization factor of stacked second generation (2G) high temperature superconducting tapes is presented.
-The superconducting sample was initially magnetized along the c-axis by the field cooling magnetization method.
-After achieving the magnetic relaxation of the sample, an extensive set of experimental measurements for different amplitudes of an applied ac magnetic field parallel to the ab-plane was performed.
-A striking reduction of the demagnetization factor compared with the reported values for superconducting bulks is reported.
-The demagnetization factor increases linearly with the amplitude of the ac transverse magnetic field, confirming the universal linear behavior of the magnetic susceptibility which was previously predicted for superconducting bulks in Phys.
-Rev. B 54, 4246 (1996).
-The study has been also pursued at different frequencies of the ac transverse magnetic field, in order to determine the influence of this parameter on the demagnetization factor measurements.
+The superconducting sample was initially magnetized along the c-axis by the field cooling magnetization method and after achieving the magnetic relaxation of the sample, an extensive set of experimental measurements for different amplitudes of an applied ac magnetic field parallel to the ab-plane was performed.
+On the one hand, a striking reduction of the demagnetization factor compared with the reported values for superconducting bulks is reported.
+On the other hand, the demagnetization factor increases linearly with the amplitude of the ac transverse magnetic field confirming the universal linear behavior for the magnetic susceptibility predicted by Brandt [Phys.
+Rev. B 54, 4246 (1996)].
+The study has been also pursued at different frequencies of the ac transverse magnetic field in order to determine the influence of this parameter on the demagnetization factor measurements.
 We report an even lower demagnetization factor as long as the frequency of the transverse magnetic field increases.
-Thus, the significant reduction on the demagnetization factor we have found by using stacked 2G-superconducting tapes with higher mechanical strength, compared with the one of superconducting bulks, makes to this configuration a highly attractive candidate for the future development of more efficient high-power density rotating machines and strong magnet applications.
+Thus, the significant reduction on the demagnetization factor that we have found by using stacked 2G-superconducting tapes, with higher mechanical strength compared with the one of superconducting bulks, makes to this configuration a highly attractive candidate for the future development of more efficient high-power density rotating machines and strong magnet applications. © 2014 AIP Publishing LLC. [http://dx.doi.org/10.1063/1.4879263]

-The ability of high temperature superconducting (HTS) materials to trap large magnetic fields and maintain them for long periods of time, 1-4 make them highly attractive for their use in a variety of high-field permanent-magnet-like engineering applications, such as magnetic bearings,5 and high power-density rotating machines.^{6,7} However, in practice a major concern arises due to the significant magnetization decay of HTS bulks when the premagnetized sample is subjected to an ac magnetic field orthogonal to the original direction of the magnetization, i.e., when the HTS bulk needs to operate in the so-called crossed magnetic field configuration,8-10 which indeed is the case for the operation of rotating machinery.
-The most severe demagnetization effects are found when the ac field perturbations are perpendicular to the direction of the initial magnetization which cause a significant decay of the trapped magnetic field ($\sim 50\%$), even after applying just one cycle of an ac transverse magnetic field with an amplitude similar to the intensity of the trapped magnetic field.7-12 Therefore, the need for a continuous and stable operation of such devices may be seen dramatically affected as result of a long-term decay of the field produced by any bulk HTS, when its is subjected to more than one cycle of the ac transverse magnetic field.
-Moreover, despite the fact that the most compact sources for very high trapped field are HTS bulks, these materials are frequently impractical due to their thermal instability at low temperatures and their poor mechanical strength.13 Thus, for the designing of more efficient and economically attractive superconducting rotary machines, the thermal and mechanical properties of the employed superconducting materials should be significantly improved for those operating regimes requiring high trapped magnetic fields, whilst the detrimental demagnetization effects by cross field configurations are somehow reduced.
+The ability of high temperature superconducting (HTS) materials to trap large magnetic fields and maintain them for long periods of time $^{1-4}$ makes them highly attractive for their use in a variety of high-field permanent-magnet-like engineering applications, such as magnetic bearings5 and high power-density rotating machines.^{6,7} However, in practice, a major concern arises due to the significant magnetization decay of HTS bulks when the premagnetized sample is subjected to an ac magnetic field orthogonal to the original direction of the magnetization, i.e., when the HTS bulk needs to operate in the so-called crossed magnetic field configuration,^{8,9} which indeed is the case for the operation of rotating machinery.
+The most severe demagnetization effects are found when the ac field perturbations are perpendicular to the direction of the initial magnetization which cause a significant decay of the trapped magnetic field ($\sim 50\%$), even after applying just one cycle of an ac transverse magnetic field with an amplitude similar to the intensity of the trapped magnetic field.^{7-11} Therefore, the need for a continuous and stable operation of such devices may be seen dramatically affected as result of a long-term decay of the field produced by any bulk HTS, when it is subjected to more than one cycle of the ac transverse magnetic field.
+Moreover, despite the fact that the most compact sources for very high trapped field are HTS bulks, these materials are frequently impractical due to their thermal instability at low temperatures and their poor mechanical strength.12 Thus, for the designing of more efficient and economically attractive superconducting rotary machines, the thermal and mechanical properties of the employed superconducting materials should be significantly improved for those operating regimes requiring high trapped magnetic fields, whilst the detrimental demagnetization effects by cross field configurations are somehow reduced.